How we work

 Spark is used for handling ad hoc analytics, transformations and migrations in our data lake and on arbitrary files in S3.
 With increasing data size this tool turns into an inevitable one.

-Convenient web-based notebook to query our data lake via spark and do ad hoc analytics.
+JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
+We use it daily to query our data lake via spark and do ad hoc analytics.

 AWS Athena/Presto